 Understory plant communities in burned and reburned plots were broadly different from those in unburned plots, demonstrating higher species richness and Simpson’s diversity.
 In addition, understory plant communities in burned stands demonstrated key differences in species composition and identity across number of fires: we observed different species in once-, twice-, and thrice-burned plots, though again, the greatest differences remained between unburned and burned overall.
 Our NMDS ordination grouped the unburned understory community separately along the first axis of variation compared to the burned understory communities with no overlap in the 95% confidence ellipsoid.
 The once-burned community showed no overlap with the twice- or thrice-burned communities, which do overlap on our NMDS ordination (Fig 2A).
-The burned understory communities are clustered along the first axis of variation but are partitioned among the second axis of variation.
-These differences are further illustrated with the Bray-Curtis dissimilarity analysis (F = 27.4, df = 3, P less than 0.001): on average, dissimilarity between plots within the unburned category was low (0.192 ± 0.047, mean dissimilarity ± 95% CI), compared to the dissimilarity between plots within the once-burned (0.571 ± 0.034, mean dissimilarity ± 95% CI), twice-burned (0.675 ± 0.058, mean dissimilarity ± 95% CI), and thrice-burned (0.580 ± 0.052, mean dissimilarity ± 95% CI) categories (Fig 2B
+The burned understory communities were clustered along the first axis of variation but were partitioned among the second axis of variation.
+These differences are further illustrated with the Bray-Curtis dissimilarity analysis (F = 27.4, df = 3, P less than 0.001): on average, dissimilarity between plots within the unburned category was low (0.19 ± 0.05, mean dissimilarity ± 95% CI), compared to the dissimilarity between plots within the once-burned (0.57 ± 0.03), twice-burned (0.67 ± 0.06), and thrice-burned (0.58 ± 0.05) categories (Fig 2B).

-On average, there were 11.5 species (± 1.70 species, 95% CI) present in the understory in unburned plots (F = 7.62, df = 3, P = 0.001).
-In plots that experienced a single burn, there were on average 8.75 more species present (3.38 - 14.1, lower - upper bounds of 95% CI, P less than 0.001) than in unburned plots.
-Twice-burned plots had 4.88 fewer species on average (0.487 - 9.26, lower - upper bounds of 95% CI, P = 0.026) than once-burned plots.
-Plant species richness in the twice-burned communities was comparable to both the unburned and the thrice-burned plant communities, which had an average of 17.7 species (± 2.13 species, 95% CI, Fig. 3A).
+On average, there were 12 species (± 2 species, 95% CI) present in the understory in unburned plots.
+In plots that experienced a single burn, there were an average 9 additional species present than in unburned plots.
+Twice-burned plots had 5 fewer species on average than once-burned plots.
+Plant species richness in the twice-burned communities was comparable to both the unburned and the thrice-burned plant communities, with an average of 18 species (Fig. 3A).
 Understory plant community diversity, as measured by the Simpson's diversity index showed similar differentiation of the unburned plant community to the burned plant communities (F = 34.2, df = 3, P less than 0.001).
-Understory plant community diversity was lowest in the unburned community (0.447 ± 0.144, 95% CI) and differed significantly from understory plant community diversity in all burned communities (Fig. 3B).
+Understory plant community diversity was lowest in the unburned community (0.45 ± 0.14, 95% CI) and differed significantly from understory plant community diversity in all burned communities (Fig. 3B).